ClockSelect/myevic/README.md

   * 1Watt On/Off

-        Enable increment of power setting by plus or minus 1 Watt instead of plus or minus 0.1 Watts.
+        Enable increment of power setting by plus ±1.0 Watt instead of ±0.1 Watts.

+  * 1C5F On/Off

+        Enable increment of temperature setting by ±1°C and ±5°F instead of ±5°C and ±10°F

   * Logo On/Off